John Constable (writer)

 John Hamilton Constable (born 22 July 1952) is an English playwright, poet, performer and activist, author of The Southwark Mysteries.
-He is also known as John Crow, the urban shaman of Cross Bones.
+He describes himself as having a shamanic alter-ego named John Crow and that, while taking a large dose of LSD, he channeled the spirit of a medieval whore who told him that the Cross Bones Graveyard was created for sexworkers.

 Life

 Constable was born in Much Wenlock, Shropshire in 1952.
 He was educated at Oswestry School (1963–69) and Queens' College, Cambridge (1970–73).
 In the mid-1970s, he performed at David Medalla's Artists For Democracy.
-From 1977-79, he lived in Japan and travelled widely in the Far East, and from 1980–82, toured Europe with the street theatre group Sheer Madness, playing Hamlet in the devised show Shakespeare’s Greatest Hits.
+From 1977 to 1979, he lived in Japan and travelled widely in the Far East, and from 1980 to 1982, toured Europe with the street theatre group Sheer Madness, playing Hamlet in the devised show Shakespeare's Greatest Hits.
 From 1984, following the production of Black Mas by Foco Novo he returned to live in London.
 His plays included The Fit Up, Tulip Futures, Iceman and The False Hairpiece.
 He also wrote children's plays, radio dramas, and dramatisations of Gormenghast and The Mosquito Coast for the David Glass Ensemble.

 In 1986 he moved to The Borough, in Southwark, then a poor and much maligned part of south London.
 The area had a profound influence on his work, which draws freely on its 2,000 year history and the far-reaching changes that saw it reinvented as prime real estate in the heart of London.
 In Sicily in 1994 he met his companion Katharine Nicholls, a craftworker and community outreach worker.
 In their activism and esoteric work at Crossbones and with outsiders, she also became known as Katy Kaos.
 One of the poems in The Southwark Mysteries is entitled kateEkaos.
-She stage-managed his solo shows and site-specific events, co-produced the epic productions of The Southwark Mysteries and created the original “Hand-Maid” limited edition of The Book of The Goose.
+She stage-managed his solo shows and site-specific events, co-produced the epic productions of The Southwark Mysteries and created the original "Hand-Maid" limited edition of The Book of The Goose.